What do you get when you mix annoying online ads with dangerous malware?

 No!
 While there are arguments for not blocking ads, they aren't valid.
 We explain why in the, “Use a strong ad blocker” section of the article.

-What the heck are Acceptable Ads?
+What are Acceptable Ads?

 One of the odder things going on in the world of ad blockers is the Acceptable Ads program.
 While you would expect your ad blocker to block every ad it can, several of them make an exception for this program.